jmunixusers/presentations/window-and-desktop-environments.md

 as the client is assumed to only keyboard, mouse, and display as input/ouput.

-Sadly, X is beginning to become a monolithic project to maintain and change, and with it's growing age, some are looking for a replacement.
+Sadly, X is beginning to become a monolithic project to maintain and change, and with its growing age, some are looking for a replacement.

 ### Wayland
 Arguably the biggest competitor to X, Wayland is being developed by the authors